 Traveling comes in a number of different ways, and most of the time luxury travel is always associated with having a lot of money.
 However, some luxury here and there never hurts anyone and today, even backpackers that travel the world in the cheapest way possible find themselves indulging in some luxury activities from time to time.
 And the needs of the growing number of globetrotters have turned the concept of “affordable luxury” into reality.
 This means that, even though it sounds ridiculous, there are some tricks for having a luxury vacation on a budget.
-That’s exactly what this article is about: how to travel in style even with a limited budget. luxury travel on a budget
+That’s exactly what this article is about: how to travel in style even with a limited budget.

 Research, more research, and planning!